 - He will fight for them as they are attacked in the future!

-Has there been guilt and shame in your life?Give your guilt and shame to God today and be still the knowledge that God does not put you to shame.
-Let go of those feelings, deal with the sin that needs to be handled, then step into the freedom of a God who forgives.
-God… Click To Tweet
+Give your shame to God today.
+Be still in the knowledge that God does not put you to shame.
+Let go of those feelings, and instead deal with the sin the guilt is point toward that needs to be handled.

 Not only does God forgive you, but He wants to lavish you with blessings.
 Spiritual blessings, physical blessings.